data-edu/data-science-in-education/_book/14-wt-machine-learning.md

 Our results here give us a ranked order list of the variables in the order of their importance.
 Variables that appear at the top of the list are more important, and variables that appear at the bottom of the list are less important in the specification of our final random forest model.
 Remember that we are predicting final grade in the course, so this list will tell us which factors were most important in predicting final grade in online science courses.
 It can be a bit hard to visually scan a variable importance list, so we might be interested in doing a data visualization.

-We can visualize this variable importance list with `ggplot`.
+We can visualize this variable importance list with {ggplot2}.

 ```r